Shrabya35/Tic-Tac-Toe/README.md

 ## Thanks

-If you like this portfolio template don't forget give it a ⭐
+If you like this project don't forget give it a ⭐